arnowelzel/lightbox-photoswipe/readme.txt

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.

 == Changelog ==

+= 1.6 =

+* Added workaround for pictures served by Jetpack Photon.
+* Code refactoring.

 = 1.5 =